YashdalfTheGray/glsl-presentation/presentation/outline.md

 ## Introduction

+* OpenGL or Open Graphics Library is a cross-platform, cross-language API for generating performant 2D and 3D graphics.
+* It is used by most Linux distros, Android, iOS and macOS.
 * The OpenGL Shader Language is a high-level shading language that can run on multiple platforms.
 * Any kind of viewport is basically represented by a 2D buffer with each element being a color.
 * OpenGL iterates over each of those elements and lets you set the color that you want (at a high level).